Rakshana77/hrms-fe/README.md

 A full-stack **Employee Management System** built with **React.js (Frontend)**, **Node.js & Express.js (Backend)**, and **MongoDB**.

-The system allows you to:
+The system allows you to

 - Add, view, and manage employees
 - Filter employees by name, email, and category